jpgmv1998/reproducible_paper_template/README.md

 Software: Focused on empirical projects that use mostly R for data manipulation.
 Tested using R version 4.0.2 and RStudio version 1.3.1073 (but may work on other versions) on Windows.

 Disclaimer: This project aims to incorporate reproducible workflows gathered from multiple sources based on the author's personal preferences, needs, and limitations.

+Feedbacks and suggestions are welcome to improve this project. :rocket:

 ## Features